How Will China Select Its New Leaders At Its Communist Party Congress?

 The most important of these is an informal rule that Politburo standing committee members must retire at age 68.

-But experts believe that Xi Jinping is not satisfied with the informal rules, and intends to bend, break or scrap them altogether.
+But experts believe that Xi is not satisfied with the informal rules and intends to bend, break or scrap them altogether.

 And if there is any unwritten rule experts say Xi cannot tolerate, it is one that could hinder his ability to designate his own successor.
 In Chinese politics, this is a guarantee of a retired leader's survival and continuing behind-the-scenes influence.

-Years ago, paramount leader Deng Xiaoping is believed to have anointed two of Xi's predecessors.
+Years ago, supreme leader Deng is believed to have anointed two of Xi's predecessors.
 They in turn apparently designated two men, Sun Zhengcai and Hu Chunhua, as Xi's possible successors.

-But in July, Sun Zhengcai was sacked for corruption and violating party discipline as party boss of southwest China's Chongqing city, and Xi signaled that he would not accept anyone else's choice as his heir.
-Hu Chunhua remains in place, at least for now.
+But in July, Sun was sacked for corruption and violating party discipline as party boss of southwest China's Chongqing city, and Xi signaled that he would not accept anyone else's choice as his heir.
+Hu remains in place, at least for now.

-Mao, Deng (and many Chinese emperors centuries before them) essentially ruled until they died.
-China's constitution mandates a two-term limit for its presidents, but there are no term limits for party leaders, who are above the president.
+Mao, Deng and many Chinese emperors centuries before them essentially ruled until they died.
+China's Constitution mandates a two-term limit for its presidents, but there are no term limits for party leaders, who are above the president.

-Xi serves as both president, party leader and head of the military.
-During his first term, he outdid his predecessors with tough crackdowns on both dissent and official corruption at home, and a muscular military posture to back up China's territorial claims in the South China Sea and the China-India border.
+Xi serves as president, party leader and head of the military.
+During his first term, he outdid his predecessors with tough crackdowns on both dissent and official corruption at home along with a muscular military posture to back up China's territorial claims in the South China Sea and the China-India border.
 Experts expect more of the same from a second Xi term.

 Xi is not the first to challenge the party's informal leadership succession rules.
 Bo Xilai, a flamboyant politician who also served as Chongqing party boss, questioned personnel arrangements for the 18th party congress in 2012, as he sought to enter the leadership's top ranks.
-He challenged the leadership lineup — which included Xi Jinping — that was decided by Xi's predecessors.
+He challenged the leadership lineup — which included Xi — that was decided by Xi's predecessors.
 The following year, Bo was sentenced to life in prison on corruption charges.

 Hong Kong University of Science and Technology professor Ding Xueliang argues that Xi has wanted to overhaul the succession process for years, especially since Bo's challenge.